ibm-cloud-docs/CDN/api.md

   The following attributes are part of the Input container and are **required** to be provided when updating a domain mapping:
     * `vendorName` - Provide the name of the CDN provider for this mapping.
     * `path` - Provide the current path for this mapping
-    * `origin` - Provide the Origin server address as a string.
+    * `origin` - Provide the origin server address as a string.
     * `originType` - Origin type can be `HOST_SERVER` or `OBJECT_STORAGE`.
     * `domain` - Provide your hostname.
     * `protocol` - Supported protocols are `HTTP`, `HTTPS`, or `HTTP_AND_HTTPS`.
     * `httpPort`, `httpsPort`, or both - These two options must correspond to the wanted protocol.
 If the protocol is `HTTP`, then `httpPort` must be set, and `httpsPort` must _not_ be set.
 Likewise, if the protocol is `HTTPS`, then `httpsPort` must be set, and `httpPort` must _not_ be set.
 If the protocol is `HTTP_AND_HTTPS`, then _both_ `httpPort` and `httpsPort` _must_ be set.
 Akamai has certain limitations on port numbers.
 See the [FAQ](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-port-numbers-are-allowed) for allowed port numbers.
-    * `header` - Specifies host header information that is used by the Origin server.
+    * `header` - Specifies host header information that is used by the origin server.
-    * `respectHeader` - A Boolean value that, if set to `true`, causes TTL settings in the Origin to override CDN TTL settings.
+    * `respectHeader` - A Boolean value that, if set to `true`, causes TTL settings in the origin to override CDN TTL settings.
     * `uniqueId` - Generated after the mapping is created.
     * `cname` - Provide the cname.
 One was generated when the mapping was created if you did not provide one.
     * `bucketName` - (Required for Object Storage only) Bucket name for your S3 Object Storage.